Computer Languages

 not already work there, but I didn't want to relocate to

-California—the only option at the time.])
+California—the only option at the time.
+The 34010 compiler required

 - Assembly